An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Nic Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how EGOV stock compares to 2,000+ US-based stocks, and to peers in the Technology Services sector and Internet Software/Services industry.
+We show how EGOV stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Software Publishers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.